 Here I intend to develop a presentation of my research over the years, projects and some of the publications related to the projects.
 Below I will first give a short overview of my research.
 You will also find separately an overview of projects and a short CV.
 There is also a page with my Publications.
-A recent book is Nordic Lights.
+My mos recent book in English is Nordic Lights.
 Work, Management and Welfare in Scandinavia (2013).
-And coming soon is Arbete & Välfärd (August 2018)
+And in 2019 a major book, in Swedish was published, Arbete & Välfärd.

 Im am presently professor emeritus at the Department of Sociology, Stockholm University

 My research and publications are in the field of working life, management, industrial relations, sociology of organizations and economic sociology.
 I am focusing upon work and organization and the roles of new forms of management and ICT technology under more competitive and globalized market conditions.
 The picture is from a presentation on a study at Kista Science City, in the northern part of Stockholm.

 Key aspects are the possibilities of reaching welfare and ’good work’ at the same time as competitiveness and efficiency, using modern technology and management.
 An interesting dimension is the relation between the quality of work (health, qualifications, control) and the resulting quality of products and service – and also with the latter, in many jobs, being part of the former.

 Early studies covered planning and futures studies, Industrial Relations, the methodology of change oriented research in interaction with more traditional empirical/ theoretical research (interactive research).
 Later: studies of socio-technical forms of work organization in e.g. the car industry as alternatives to lean production; new forms of management and ’flexible firms’; computers at work; processes of designing IT and work organization, and the the Mitior programme: ’Media, IT and innovation in organization and work’ at Arbetslivsinstitutet/ NIWL and at KTH Royal Institute of Technology.
 This research continued at Stockholm University and its Department of Sociology.